Mike Hosking: Dancing with David Seymour - don't write him off yet

 I've not seen it in the polls.

-But David Seymour is back for another trot round the floor of political popularity with last weekend's relaunch of his ACT party.
+But David Seymour is back for another trot round the floor of political popularity with a relaunch of his ACT party at the weekend.

 I say "his" party, given he is about the sum total of it.